Research Team

 By month six, the system knows your psychology better than you do.
 It catches revenge trading before you realize you're doing it.
 It connects patterns across hundreds of decisions that you'd never manually correlate.

-By month twelve, you have something valuable: a model of your own decision-making psychology built from actual data, not introspection.
+By month twelve, you have: a model of your own decision-making psychology built from actual data, not introspection.

 Deliberate practice requires external feedback